aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Lab 1/Readme.md

 Total:                                             25 minutes

 ## Step 1: Reward Function Championship
 Form a team with the other attendees at your table.
-The tables will compete with each other.
-The challenge is to build a reward function that can can teach your team's car to drive from the starting point to the middle of the hairpin.
-The team whose car reaches middle of the hairpin first, whilst on track, and has a screenshot of the simulator as proof, wins (just shout out when you get there!).
+Your team needs to create a reward function that will power you car, and the first team to reach the middle of the hairpin (the next turn on the track) with screenshot proof wins.

 ![RewardFunctionChallenge](img/StraightTrack.png)

 #### Instructions

-Tip: scroll up to the reward function section and look at the advanced reward function examples.
-What behavior do you want to incentivize to ensure your car stays on track and completes the largest part of the track?
-You will have to write your reward function using Python in the reward function section, and validate that it works, before you can start training.
+Please read through the following sections and once done feel free to start discussing in your team which reward function you need to create to reach the objective.
+You will have 8 minutes to read the content, 10 minutes to debate the reward function and 5 minutes to implement it.
+Before you start training, nominate just one person to start training.
+Note we will continue with the workshop after the 25 minutes and this person will have to monitor the progress of training during the workshop.
+Everyone will get to implement their own reward function during lab 2.

-At the end of your 10 minutes nominate a team member to implement and start training.
-You can specify a max. time stopping condition of 45 minutes before you start training.
-We will not need the full 45 minutes, and furthermore once a winner has been announced you can stop training.
-In 15 minutes times we will continue with the lab and workshop content, and thus would prefer if only one person is slightly distracted.
-Before you start training, please also note that it would be best to decrease the number of episodes between training to 5, and also decrease the number of epochs to 3.
-The last two changes will help your model get more training iterations during the time, which should be good for a straight track model.
-If you can find a reward function sooner, you can always start training sooner, and just terminate later.
+Tip: As you read through the next sections carefully consider what behavior do you want to incentivize to ensure your car stays on track and makes the turn.
+You will have to write your reward function using Python, but we provide three good examples to look at.

 Let's get going!

-## Step 1: AWS Console
+## Step 2: AWS Console
 Logon to the AWS Console using the account details provided to you.
 Navigate to AWS DeepRacer, https://aws.amazon.com/deepracer.
 From the AWS DeepRacer landing page, expand the pane on the left and select **Reinforcement learning.**

-## Step 2: Model List Page
+## Step 3: Model List Page
 This page gives a list of all the models you have created and each model's respective status.

 ![Model List Page](img/modellist.png)